YangLing0818/RealCompo/README.md

 The core code for updating the models' coefficients is located in `ldm/models/diffusion/plms.py`.
 Using this code, you can make slight modifications to replace the L2I model with another one.

-## Generating images with style-based RealCompo
+## Generating images with Style-based RealCompo

 You can use RealCompo to achieve stylized compositional generation by running: